mpanighetti/dnd5e-rhythmancy/main.md

 - You gain 2 rhythmancy points to spend on casting rhythmancy spells.
 - You learn two rhythmancy spells of 1st-level or lower of your choice, or one 2nd-level rhythmancy spell of your choice.
-- You gain expertise in the skill you chose for the Rhythmancy Initiate feat, doubling your proficiency bonus for any ability check you make that uses this skill.
+- You gain Expertise in the skill you chose for the Rhythmancy Initiate feat, doubling your Proficiency Bonus for any ability check you make that uses this skill.

 #### [Rhythmancy Initiate](https://github.com/mpanighetti/dnd5e-feats/blob/main/feats/rhythmancy-initiate.md)